Perverse, ALIEN, Dangerous.

-Dehumanizing individuals tends to occur in a snap, groups of others in increments: first defective or sub-humans, irrational, then non-human animals, pigs, or vegetables, Kraut or pea soup (metonymy), and finally inanimate objects, sticks of wood.
+Dehumanising individuals tends to occur in a snap, groups of others in increments: first, defective or sub-humans, irrational; then non-human animals, pigs, or vegetables, Kraut or pea soup (metonymy); and finally inanimate objects, sticks of wood.
 And these moves happen so easily because we do it all the time.

 “Such is the influence of custom, that, where it is strongest, it not only covers our natural ignorance, but even conceals itself, and seems not to take place, merely because it is found in the highest degree.”